South East Hampshire Bus Rapid Transit: History

+Southern extension

 In 2017, the Hampshire County Council announced plans to extend the busway further south. £1.4m was secured in partnership with Portsmouth City Council in March 2019 and later the same year, planning permission was granted to start work.
-The proposed extension would continue on from Tichborne way and Hutfield Link to Rowner Road (B3334) in Gosport, following the old disused railway.
+The proposed extension would continue on from Tichborne Way and Hutfield Link to Rowner Road (B3334) in Gosport, following the old disused railway.
 A ramp would be made to link the busway to the Rowner Road bridge.
 Several public consultations on the extension were held in Gosport in May 2018 and in July 2019 in different venues.

-The route extension was completed by December 2021 and the busway was extended from 2.8 km to 3.4 km with the new exit point being Rowner road.
-Once the extension is complete, the busway operator would be expected to create a route to Daedalus, Hampshire and renew its fleet with new high specification, low emission buses.
+The route extension was completed by December 2021 and the busway was extended southward from 2.8 km to 3.4 km with the new exit point being Rowner Road.
+This had the effect of reducing journey times by 3 minutes southbound, and 1 minute northbound.
+Once the extension was complete, the busway operator was expected to create a route to Daedalus, Hampshire and renew its fleet with new high specification, low emission buses.
+In April 2023, some improvements to pavements were made in the area around the Gosport Leisure Centre to provide better pedestrian access to the southern side of the busway.

+Future extensions

+Two further extensions have been proposed for the busway.
+A northern extension would continue along the disused railway line to Fareham Station, at an estimated cost of £18.8 million in 2012 prices.
+A second southern extension would continue the busway beyond Rowner Road to St Ann's Hill for around £19 million.
+The northern extension had support from operators as a medium-to-long term goal.
+A 2014 report indicated that these further extensions were not then being explored and will not be until after 2026 at the earliest.